Ministry of Development of North Eastern Region: Airports development

 NER Airports.
 The Indian government upgraded 12 non-operational airports into operational airports in NE (May 2017, work started on 8 airports in 2014).
-LGBIA Guwahati will operate as the inter-regional hub and Agartala Airport, Dibrugarh Airport and Imphal Airport will operate as intra-regional hubs by extending runways and apron, and by building terminal building and maintenance hangars at these airports.
+LGBIA Guwahati will operate as the inter-regional hub and Maharaja Bir Bikram Airport in Agartala, Dibrugarh Airport and Bir Tikendrajit International Airport in Imphal, will operate as intra-regional hubs by extending runways and apron, and by building terminal building and maintenance hangars at these airports.
 Three new greenfield under-construction airports are Itanagar Holangi Airport, Pakyong Airport-Operationalized (Sikkim) and Chiethu Airport (Nagaland).

-Airports development phase-I (fy2016-17 to fy2019-20)
+Airports development phase-I (F.Y 2016-17 to F.Y 2019-20)

 Airports Authority of India (AAI) will spend ₹25000 million between 2018 and 2020, including the following will be completed by 2019-20 (c.
 Dec 2017):